A custom wooden grain door with a curved lite kit.

 6. Repeat steps 1-5 for the other side of the door.

-8. Apply the stain with a brush or staining pad, following the instructions from the manufacturer, including drying time.
+8. Apply the stain with a brush or staining pad, following the manufacturer’s instructions, including drying time.

 9. When the stain is dry, apply the first Polyurethane clear coat.
 Then, follow the manufacturer’s instructions for applying a second coat.

-10. When the second coat is dry to the touch, re-install the glass kit and glass and any hardware that you removed.
+10. When the second coat is dry to the touch, reinstall the glass kit, glass, and any hardware that you removed.

 11. Rehang the door.